concur/developer.concur.com/extract/index.markdown

 * **Expense** for Concur Professional/Premium
 * **Invoice** for Concur Professional/Premium

-### Concur Connect API Structure

-Refer to Web Services > [Core Concepts][2] for:

-* Detailed information regarding the format, structure and process of making calls to a Concur Web Service.
-* Information on authentication and authorization for all Concur Web Services.
-* Information on registering and enabling partner applications to use Concur Web Services.

 ### Product Restrictions

 The Extract web service is not supported in the developer sandbox at this time.